 I very seldom include nuts in my recipes because it adds a lot of expense and around these here parts, the sheriff (that’d be me) is a cheapskate.

-Top with the rest of your batter
+Top with the rest of your batter.

-Then cover with the rest of your crumbs.
+Then cover that with the rest of your crumbs.

 How long it takes will depend on the type of pan you use but to check for doneness just insert a toothpick.
 If it comes out clean, you’re good to go.
-If it comes out covered in cakey batter, let it cook a bit longer.
+If it comes out covered in cake batter, let it cook a bit longer.